-In systems with DHW storage tank, it is heated up, taking into account the Charging temperature boost parameter (or Set point boost, depending on the system) to the adjusted Disinfection temperature.
-Disinfection begins at the adjusted Start time and, at the latest, ends at the specified Stop time.
-The storage tank is heated up to the adjusted Disinfection
+- In systems with DHW storage tank, it is heated up, taking into account the Charging temperature boost parameter (or Set point boost, depending on the system) to the adjusted Disinfection temperature.
+Disinfection begins at the adjusted Start time and, at the latest, ends at the specified Stop time. - In systems with DHW heating in instantaneous heating system, the function remains active taking into account the Set point boost parameter until the circulation pipe, measured at